 Salesforce is a scalable solution for every size of business, from startups to market-leading enterprises.

 Many companies start their CRM journey in the sales department, but soon discover that the benefits of better customer information can be felt elsewhere, too.
 For example, connecting your customer service solution to your CRM can help your whole organisation to develop a more customer-centric approach, providing insights on where to improve your offering.
 And unlike even the best standalone service desk software, an integrated CRM system can help you join up those insights with sales, marketing and beyond.

 IT can benefit as well.
 With cloud-based CRM, the provider takes care of maintenance, backup, and security, freeing up time that your CTO and team would normally spend overseeing routine installations and upgrades.

 You might be surprised at how far a CRM system can be integrated into your business.
 Think about whether a wider solution that integrates otherwise siloed systems could improve how you work – linking marketing to sales or service, or supply chain to production and delivery.

 Now you need to drill down into the detail of your shortlisted solutions to see what best fits the requirements you gathered at the start.
 There are a number of different assets available to you to help you make your decision:

 Dig a bit deeper and see what the pros have to say.
-Gartner Group is one of the world's leading technology research and analysis firms.
-Gartner has positioned Salesforce as a leading system for 9 years in a row in its analysis of the sales force automation market.
+Gartner Group is one of the world's leading technology research and analysis firms and has positioned Salesforce as a leading system for 9 years in a row.
 It puts Salesforce in its top Magic Quadrant analysis as a market leader with a strong ability to execute.